twpayne/chezmoi/assets/chezmoi.io/docs/links/related-software.md

 ### [`github.com/matmaer/chezmoi-mousse`](https://github.com/matmaer/chezmoi-mousse) { id="matmaer/chezmoi-mousse" }

-Visual interface in the terminal for the chezmoi dotfile managar, with a wink to the mouse.
+Visual interface in the terminal for the chezmoi dotfile manager, with a wink to the mouse.

 ### [Chezetc](https://silverrainz.me/chezetc/) { id="silverrainz.me/chezetc" }